Arthur Wellesley, 1st Duke of Wellington: Appointment

-Along with Robert Peel, Wellington became an increasingly influential member of the Tory party, and in 1828 he resigned as Commander-in-Chief and became prime minister.
+Along with Robert Peel, Wellington became an increasingly influential member of the Tory party, and in January 1828 he resigned as Commander-in-Chief and became prime minister.

 During his first seven months as prime minister, he chose not to live in the official residence at 10 Downing Street, finding it too small.
 He moved in only because his own home, Apsley House, required extensive renovations.
 During this time he was largely instrumental in the foundation of King's College London.
 On 20 January 1829 Wellington was appointed Lord Warden of the Cinque Ports.